torquebox/torquebox.org/news/2011-09-14-configure-with-ruby-not-yaml.md

   exception to that is with destinations and message processors: in the YAML syntax, the destination itself is defined in a `queues:` or `topics:` block, with processors wired to the destinations in a `messaging:` block.
-  In the DSL, those are combined under the `queue` or `topic' definition.
+  In the DSL, those are combined under the `queue` or `topic` definition.
 * Most of the DSL directives can take their options as a hash, as method calls within the block, or a combination of the two (see the queue and processor definitions above).
-* The DSL can only be used in the `torquebox.rb` file, which follows the same location rules as the `torquebox.yml` file: it must be in the `config/` dir of a Rails app, or in the root of a Sinatra app.
 * This obviously isn't an exhaustive example of the configuration options;
   see the [documentation] for more examples.